-Researchers say the reason why we like watching sad movies such as Titanic or Atonement is that they actually make us happier – but these same researchers may not realise that the homeopathic effect is behind the happiness.
+Researchers say the reason we enjoy sad movies such as Titanic or Atonement is that they actually make us happier – but these same researchers may not realise that the homeopathic parallels behind the happiness.

 It’s easy to think that homeopathy is about cute little bottles of potentised remedies – but it isn’t.

 Homeopathy exists because of a natural law, Law of Similars, that governs the relationship between “similars’ and the effects they produce.
-Homeopaths exploit these relationships and effects to either treat or prevent disease – they use symptom producing remedies (medicines) to treat and prevent diseases with similar symptoms.
+Homeopaths exploit these relationships for medicinal purposes – in other words, they use symptom producing remedies (medicines) to treat and prevent diseases with similar symptoms.

-This Law of Similars effect also happens elsewhere in life but usually goes unnoticed.
+This Law of Similars effect also happens elsewhere in life, usually unnoticed.
 For example:

 - Just like similar symptoms, similar poles of magnets repel each other (while the opposites attract)

 - Soap removes oil from our hands because of its fat content